tglucksmann/buybitcoinworldwide.github.io/_kb/bb_buy_instantly.md

 ## Credit Card or Debit Card

-While credit card payments are actually very slow and can take up to 90 days to complete, it’s possible to buy bitcoin instantly with a credit or debit card.
+While credit card payments are actually very slow and can take up to 90 days to complete, it’s possible to buy bitcoin instantly online with a credit or debit card.

 [Circle](http://buybitcoinww.co/buy_circle){:rel="nofollow"} is the only place that lets U.S. customers buy bitcoin instantly with a credit card or debit card.
 Both credit and debit card purchases are instant at Circle.
 The only difference is debit card purchases are free, while credit card purchases come with a 3% fee.